LIST-Geoinformatika/ambu-public/README.md

 # Code snapshots for ALB-WPS project

 - Most important snippets for backend and frontend
+- Deploy frontend for visualization of the final result (/dist folder is a build for test env)
-- For viewing purpose only, can't be deployed or used of the shelf
+- Backend - viewing purposes only, can't be deployed or used of the shelf